Marketing isn't easy.

 Trello is a task management software that allows users to create task-lists and projects and share them with other users.
-This creates a greater share of transparency when working on projects solo or in a group, and can greatly improve your business’s efficiency overall.
+Trello is immensely simple and lets users take ownership of their projects while feeling confident about their workflow.
+This creates a greater share of transparency when working on projects solo or in a group, and can greatly improve your business's efficiency overall.

 Google Analytics (Tracking & Analytics)

 Google Analytics is free.

 Google Analytics is an internal system that tags itself to your website and studies the traffic you're generating-and more specifically, whether your visitors are engaging (clicking links to other pages) or converting (filling out a contact form or buying).

 The ability to track these stats, such as customer behavior, user experience, online content, and more. compared to a previous practice of operating in the dark can mean a night and day difference in decision-making.